DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 }
 ```

-Then combining those two operations would look like this:
+Then combining the operations using bind, the code would be:
 ```swift
 // Outputs "Number is small: 2"
 bind(bind(2, transform: toEvenNumber), transform: toValidString)